sampad-singha/sampad.github.io/README.md

 This is my personal website.
-I'll publish my portfolio in this site
+I'll publish my portfolio in this site.